lockrc/capstone/FinalTechnicalReport.md

 * [References](#references)

 ## Introduction and Project Overview
-(800-1200 words)

-This section should be written assuming your reader has zero knowledge of your work and its background.
-You must bring the reader from "zero" to a level where they can understand the main ideas and results of your work.
-(This should be derived primarily from your Final Project Description document)

-Introduces the problem, objectives, and the users (or customers) of project results, context of problem and issues that affect solution choices
-Describes relevant background information.
-May include any alternative solutions (are there existing solutions or similar systems? give references) in terms of strengths and weaknesses.
-Describe value or benefits of your solution and results Problem scope--problems addressed and not addressed Figures and system diagrams where possible to illustrate problems and solutions.
-Summary of features

 This project was created to move the data from the Renewable Energy Initiative at Appalachian State University to a new dashboard.
-The Renewable Energy Initiative (REI) currently pays approximately $14,000 per year to a company to host a dashboard that graphs all of their renewable energy project data.
+The Renewable Energy Initiative (REI) currently pays approximately $14,000 per year to a company to host a dashboard that graphs all of their renewable energy project data [8].
 They are not happy with their current solution because their current solution does not allow them any ability to modify the dashboards in any way.
 Any changes that they want made to the dashboards they need to call and have the company make the changes and this can take up to a week.
 This solution does not meet their needs very well and costs them more than 10% of their annual operating budget to continue using the dashboard.
 This solution is not optimal and so is being replaced by the dashboard hosted on campus and using the Grafana graphing software.

 At this time REI has 7 projects with ongoing data requirements.
 There are also many projects that are in the process of being created.
 This solution allows them to more easily add new systems and add them to their own dashboard rather than having to work through a company.
 This also allows them to directly look at their data with transparency and understand how the data is being processed.
 With their current solution there is processing in the background and that does not allow for them to understand if their data is even completely correct because they do not know how the company is processing their data before it shows up on the dashboard.